 12. Customize your landing pages according to audience type

-You can customize your landing pages according to the kind of target audience.
-Accordingly, design the creative and formulate the content for more reliability.
+You can customize your landing pages according to the kind of target audience is also one of the PPC strategies you must focus on.
+According to the target audience, design the creative and formulate the content for more reliability.

 13. Use Mobile-Responsive Ads